 |KVM (only HVM)||XEN HVM only||XEN PV (at least one PV guest)|

 1.For KVM hosts, the existing patches for Kernel and QEMU must be applied to prevent vulnerability.
 Guest kernel patches should also be applied, but failure to update a guest kernel will not allow the guest to access memory on a patched host.
-Unpatched guests will remain vulnerability within the memory confirms of the guest itself.
+Unpatched guests will remain vulnerable within the memory confines of the guest itself.

 2. In KVM HVM environments, the guest kernel should be patched to prevent in-guest vulnerabilities.
 When running on a patched KVM host, an unpatched guest does not have the ability to access memory of the KVM host, or other guests running on the host.

 3. In Xen HVM environments the address space accessible to virtual machines is isolated from the host and restricted to the memory allocated to that specific guest.
 In this environment, vulnerability variant 3 ("Meltdown"), cannot be used to access memory on the host - or memory allocated to other machines running on the same host.
 However, vulnerability variants #1 and #2 ("Spectre") may be exploitable.

 4. In PV environments (Xen only), the guest and the hypervisor share the address space.
 From the hypervisor's perspective, the guest kernel runs as a user space process in a low privilege level, and the hypervisor runs at the highest privilege level.
 In this environment, the speculative execution vulnerability can be used from within a guest to gain access to all memory visible to the hypervisor - this includes memory allocated to other PV guests.